kannoner/targetout/README.md

 # targetout
-firefox add-on to frozen view a piece of a page
+The firefox add-on to frozen view a piece of a page.